-AES recording competition medalist, audio professor, former studio owner, and assistant to Grammy winning engineers.
+AES recording competition medalist, audio educator, mixer, and assistant to Grammy winning engineers.

 Music producer, mixer, audio engineer, from Chicago, now residing in Nashville.
 My musical journey started at a young age while playing his grandmother's organ.
 Since then, my musical career has spanned from playing clarinet & trumpet, to studying piano, to finally playing guitar in rock bands.
 I attended a Grammy winning high school where I studied music theory and was first introduced to music production technology.